Skip to main content

 MEDIUM AVAILABILITY

-Traditional cuisine is naturally gluten-free, based on taro, tapioca, rice, and seafood.
-However, Japanese and American influences bring wheat products.
-Communicate dietary needs clearly.
+Traditional food is naturally gluten-free, built on taro, tapioca, rice, and seafood.
+Japanese and American dishes do bring wheat into the mix, so spell out your needs clearly when ordering.

 Common Allergens